ooni/spec/test-descriptions/web-connectivity.md

 * **TCP/IP blocking:** If a TCP session to connect to websites was *not* established over the network of the user

-* **HTTP blocking:** If the HTTP request over the user's network failed and/or if one or more of the following applies:
+* **HTTP blocking:** If the HTTP request over the user's network failed, or the
+* **HTTP status codes don't match, or all of the following apply:

     * The body length of compared websites (over the control server and the network of the user) differs by some percentage

-    * The HTTP headers do not match
+    * The HTTP headers names do not match

-    * The HTTP status codes do not match

     * The HTML title tags do not match

-The examples below (testing piratebay.se and google.com for censorship) show what the output of the web connectivity test could look like:
+The examples below (testing piratebay.se and google.com for censorship in Italy) show what the output of the web connectivity test could look like:

 ```